yjzhu-solar/EIS_SUMER_PCH_Ti/README.md

 # EIS_SUMER_PCH_Ti
 ---
 A messy GitHub repository for my paper measuring ion temperatures at the polar coronal hole boundary region observed by Hinode/EIS and SOHO/SUMER.
 Some Jupyter notebooks use [my naive Python scripts](https://github.com/yjzhu-solar/MyPy).
+The HTML exports of the Jupyter notebooks are available in the ipynb\_html directory.

 Links to the Jupyter notebooks for each Figure (Recommend to open these notebooks in [nbviewer](https://nbviewer.org) to enable the internal hyperlinks in notebooks):